 |Custom rules of the custom security group||Custom.
 Value range: 1 to 100||Add security group rules as needed.
 For more information, see Add security group rules and Scenarios.||Add security group rules as needed.
 For more information, see Add security group rules and Scenarios.||Custom security groups have been created in the same VPC, and rules have been added to these security groups.|

 Security group rules vary depending on network types.

-Security group rules for classic networks can apply to either Internet access or intranet access.
-Security group rules for VPCs apply to both Internet access and intranet access.
+Security group rules for classic networks apply to either Internet access or intranet access, whereas security group rules for VPCs apply to both.
 VPC instances can access the Internet through intranet NIC mapping.
 Therefore, an Internet NIC will be invisible in your instance.
 You can only set intranet rules in the security group.
 The security group rules apply to the intranet and the Internet.